w3c/wai-media-guide/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This multi-page resource helps you make video and audio (such as podcasts) accessible.
+This multi-page resource helps you make video and audio (such as podcasts) accessible to people with disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}